OpenTechSchool-Brussels/generative-art-with-processing/Getting-to-know-your-canvas.markdown

 ##a) Drawing primitives##
 Yes it is.
 In computer graphics, the basic items that you can draw are called primitives.
-They range from the basic (dots, lines, rectangles) to the complexe (cubes, spheres) to the esoteric (tea pot, monkeys… depending on the software/language you’re using).
+They range from the basic (dots, lines, rectangles) to the complex (cubes, spheres) to the esoteric (tea pot, monkeys… depending on the software/language you’re using).

 In our case, we’ll focus with simple ones: mainly dots, lines & rectangles.
 If you remember, you already know how to draw a rectangle: `rect(25,25,50,50);`.
 This is what is called a function.
-A function is defined by its name (here `rect`), what it does (lines of code, here not explicited), its parameteres (the numbers you wrote in between parenthesis) and sometimes too what it returns (for instace, a fuction that adds two numbers would return a number).
-This part is very important since it is a basic block of programing, so don't hesitate to read it twicera to be sure you understand.
+A function is defined by its name (here `rect`), what it does (lines of code, here not explicited), its parameters (the numbers you wrote in between parenthesis) and sometimes too what it returns (for instance, a function that adds two numbers would return a number).
+This part is very important since it is a basic block of programing, so don't hesitate to read it twice to be sure you understand.
 Note that at the end of the line lie a quiet `;`.
 Its function is to say that this particular command has finished.
 A common mistake is to forget to put it at the end of commands.
-You will see that when describing the functions, we put names instead of the parametres in order to understand what is there function.
+You will see that when describing the functions, we put names instead of the parameters in order to understand what is there function.
 It's up to you to replace them with the numbers you want.

 Now, what could mean these parameters?
 One way to find out, which will work in all case is to explore.
 Change the value, and see what happens.
 You’ll discover that you’re feeding the function with the position of the rectangle, and its height and width following : `rect(xPosition,yPosition,width,height);`.
 If you can’t remember if first come width or height, it’s easy, it’s always the x (horizontal) related information that comes first.
 Note that the position of the rectangle doesn’t define its center, but it’s upper left corner.
 That’s life.
 (Actually some tweaking allow you to change that, but that’ll be for another lesson.)